Des Rocs

 Danny Rocco, also known as Des Rocs (/ˌdɛz rɔːks/), is an American rock musician from New York City.
 Des Rocs is a solo project produced and led by Danny Rocco.
 When touring, Rocco is joined by his long time friends and bandmates, William Tully and Eric Mendelsohn.

 Des Rocs has toured with rock bands such as Muse, The Rolling Stones, The Cult, Kaleo and The Struts.
 In 2025 Des Rocs collaborated with Zayn Malik to write and produce Zayn's new single "Break Free".
+In 2025, he composed the opening theme song for the Borderlands 4 video game.
 Influences for Rocco include Muse, Elvis Presley, Jimi Hendrix, Roy Orbison, and Queen, though Rocco's focus is individuality and sounding unlike other rock artists.

 History

 Origins and EPs (2018–2020)

-Rocco was raised on Long Island's Nassau County.
+Rocco was raised in Long Island's Nassau County.
 He began performing in bars and basements from as early as 13 years old.
 His first band Secret Weapons opened for bands such as Panic! at the Disco, Fall Out Boy, and Weezer.
-The band eventually went on permanent hiatus after bandmate Gerry Lang's health deteriorated with Lyme disease.
+The band eventually went on permanent hiatus after bandmate Gerry Lange's health deteriorated with Lyme disease.
 He released his first EP, Let The Vultures In, in November 2018.